Whether you’re a gallerist, museum curator, interior designer, or art collector,

 If you hang pictures at eye level and want to streamline your picture-hanging system,

-My eye-level picture-hanging tools enable you to hang pictures in a fraction of the time of traditional picture-hanging methods.
+My innovative eye-level picture-hanging tools enable you to hang pictures in a fraction of the time of traditional picture-hanging methods.

 There’s nothing like the satisfaction of curating an art exhibit or acquiring new artwork.

-And hanging pictures at eye level can be tedious.
+However, doing the calculations for hanging pictures at eye level can be tedious.

 Your picture-hanging system is dialed in –